 However, it is important that any strategy for the prioritisation of provision of water/wastewater infrastructure is based on the growth strategy objectives under the NPF and the RSES, as referred to above.
 RPO213 provides that investment in Rural Wastewater and Treatment Programmes will be subject to settlement hierarchies and core strategies set out in the development plan.
-It will be important for your authority to engage with relevant infrastructure / utility providers, including Irish Water, during the plan making process to ensure the objectives of your development plan can be fully implemented.
+Your authority is advised to engage with relevant infrastructure / utility providers, including Irish Water, during the plan-making process to ensure the objectives of your development plan can be fully implemented.

 Your planning authority should consider, at an early stage, how infrastructure capacity issues may affect the future implementation of the programme of 'new homes in small towns and villages' intended to be developed by the Department of Housing, Planning and Local Government.
-The potential benefits of ecosystem services referred to under the RSES (section 5.2) should also be considered in your authority's development plan.
+The potential benefits of ecosystem services referred to under the RSES (section 5.2) should also be considered in your development plan.